rob-lian/QuickRoadExtraction/README.md

 The demonstrations also show that we do not need to set any hyperparameter to run our algorithm.
 #### Extraction results
 We post some test cases here to demonstrate the effective of our method.
+The yellow circles in the results are the automatic estimated circular templates.
+Each of them is estimated according to manual seed.
 <p>
     <img src='images/image1.jpg?raw=true' />
 </p>